 Note: opening hours were updated in June 2019.
 In any case, recheck the official site before visiting.

 Archaeological excavations have revealed two ancient synagogues built one over the other.
 The one we can see today is the 4th-century synagogue.
-Well, to be more precise many think that it was constructed in the 4th-century, but there is no consensus among researchers.
+To be more precise many think that it was constructed in the 4th-century, but there is no consensus among researchers.
 The fact that archeologists agree on is that this is not the synagogue where Jesus preached.

 Researchers’ opinions differ regarding the date of the synagogue’s construction.
 All agree that it is not the 1st century CE synagogue from the time of Jesus.
 According to most, the Galilee synagogue type, to which the Capernaum synagogue belongs, dates to the Roman period (2nd and 3rd centuries CE).
 It includes Roman architectural elements (the columns and the architectural elements above the columns: the architraves, the friezes, and the cornices) with emphasis on the external form and decoration of the structure.
 Historical data also support this construction date.
 In this period, following the destruction of Jerusalem and the Temple, the Jewish population and its religious institutions were concentrated in the Galilee, where their political and economic predominance made the building of so elaborate a synagogue possible.